Andrew Irvine (mountaineer): Discovery of the ice axe

-On 30 May 1933, nine years after the disappearance of Mallory and Irvine, Percy Wyn-Harris, a member of the fourth British Everest Expedition, discovered an ice axe at around 8450 m, about 18 m below the crest of the Northeast Ridge and some 229 m east of the First Step.
+On 30 May 1933, nine years after the disappearance of Mallory and Irvine, Percy Wyn-Harris, a member of the fourth British Everest Expedition, discovered an ice axe at around 8450 m, about 18 m below the crest of the Northeast Ridge, 229 m east of the First Step.
 It was found lying loose on brown 'boiler-plate' slabs of rock, which though not particularly steep, were smooth and in places had a covering of loose pebbles.
 The Swiss manufacturer's name matched those of a number supplied to the 1924 expedition, and since only Mallory and Irvine had climbed that high along the ridge route, it must have belonged to one of them.

 Hugh Ruttledge, leader of the 1933 expedition, speculated that the ice axe marked the scene of a fall, during which it was either accidentally dropped or that its owner put it down, possibly to have both hands free to hold the rope.

 Noel Odell, the last man to see Mallory and Irvine on their ascent in 1924, offered a more benign explanation: that the ice axe had merely been placed there on the ascent to be collected on the way back since the climbing ahead was almost entirely on rock under the prevailing conditions.

 In 1963, a characteristic triple nick mark on a military swagger stick, found among Andrew Irvine's possessions, was found to match a similar mark on the ice axe's shaft, suggesting the axe belonged to Irvine.
-In an interview with PBS, Wyn Harris, who discovered the ice axe, claimed, "When I picked up the axe there was no mark on it.
+In an interview with PBS, Wyn-Harris, who discovered the ice axe, claimed, "When I picked up the axe there was no mark on it.
 The cross, over which there has been so much controversy, was not put on either by Mallory or Irvine.
 It was in fact cut by my personal Sherpa porter, Kusang Pugla, who did it under threats from me that it must not be lost or mixed up with other axes."

 Discovery of the oxygen cylinder

-On 15 May 1991, a 1924 oxygen cylinder was discovered by Eric Simonson at approximately 8475 m, some 20 m higher and 60 m closer to the First Step than the ice axe found in 1933.
+On 15 May 1991, a 1924 oxygen cylinder was discovered by Eric Simonson at approximately 8475 m, some 20 m higher and 60 m closer to the First Step than the ice axe found in 1933, and 373 vertical metres from the summit.

 Since only Mallory and Irvine had been on the Northeast Ridge in 1924, this oxygen cylinder marked the minimum altitude they must have reached on their final climb.
 The oxygen cylinder was recovered on 17 May 1999.